Wednesday, December 31, 2025

 In the next few years we would form a kind of comedy group, starting with taped skits in the manner of That Was the Week That Was, Beyond the Fringe, Steve Allen and Stan Freberg, then adding music and performance.
 The folk music boom dominated our senior year, and we became a Kingston-like trio, complete with matching striped shirts: the Crosscurrents.

-I started writing songs, then Clayton—a serious musician—began writing as well.
+I started writing songs, and Clayton—a serious musician—began writing as well.
 Then I went off to college some 800 miles away.
 One day I sat in the college library writing lyrics on a yellow pad.
 I sent them off to Clayton, and he wrote the music.
 The song turned out well and so we did it again, as we would off and on for the next 20 years.

 I’m writing about this in some small detail because I know now, as I sort of did then, that communicating through the making of music, through the sharing and shaping and indeed the creating of our songs, made these friendships unique in ways I can’t explain, except to say that there were many intuited levels of what we shared.

-That was especially true of my relationship with Clayton, particularly as the years went on, and he pursued music professionally in a series of groups, often including some of our songs.
+That was especially true of my relationship with Clayton, particularly as the years went on and he pursued music professionally in a series of groups, often including some of our songs.
 We would play together informally, and collaborated in a public way as late as the mid-1980s.
 The three of us had a last hurrah at an open stage in the late 90s or perhaps early 2000s.

 It wasn't all music, of course.
 The three of us generally had a good time together.
 Clayton had a quick wit, a way with a pun.
 Once when we were on an epic road trip in Ohio in Mike's yellow VW bug, Mike felt something on the back of his neck, like an insect bite.
 "Is there a red spot there?" he asked.
 "No," Clayton said.
 "It's a pigment of your imagination."